bigchaindb/kyber/README.md

 ...
 ```

-Which means that the internal docker url for the API is `http://localhost:9984`
+Which means that the internal docker port for the API is `:9984`
-and the external one is `http://localhost:32773`.
+and the external one is `:32773`.

 The external ports might change, so for the following use the ports as indicated by `docker-compose ps`.

-You can simply check if it's running by going to [http://localhost:32773](http://localhost:32773).
+You can simply check if it's running by going to `http://localhost:<external-docker-port-bdb-server>`
-Also you can access the RethinkDB dashboard on [http://localhost:58585](http://localhost:58585)
+Also you can access the RethinkDB dashboard on `http://localhost:<external-docker-port-rdb>`

 If you already built the images and want to start them: